Blackridge Film

 Beyond standard full-frost, pattern films add a design dimension that makes them a legitimate architectural material.
 Common approaches:

-Gradient patterns — the glass transitions from clear at the top to frosted at the bottom, or vice versa.
+Gradient patterns.
+The glass transitions from clear at the top to frosted at the bottom, or vice versa.
 Common on exterior-facing glass where you want privacy at eye level but clear sky views above.

-Cut patterns and logos — film can be precision-cut with digital cutting systems into essentially any pattern: geometric forms, company logos, text, decorative motifs.
+Cut patterns and logos.
+Film can be precision-cut with digital cutting systems into essentially any pattern: geometric forms, company logos, text, decorative motifs.
 The cut pattern leaves some glass clear and some frosted, creating a graphic that reads clearly from both sides.

-Bandwidth privacy — horizontal or vertical bands of frost interspersed with clear bands.
-Common in conference room glass where you want some visual privacy but not complete occlusion — occupants inside can see that someone is approaching; people outside can't read documents on the conference table.
+Bandwidth privacy.
+Horizontal or vertical bands of frost interspersed with clear bands.
+Common in conference room glass where you want some visual privacy but not complete occlusion.
+Occupants inside can see that someone is approaching; people outside can't read documents on the conference table.

 For residential applications, custom frosted patterns on shower enclosures, stair railings, and interior doors are increasingly common in South Florida design.
 The material cost and install time are substantially lower than bespoke sandblasted glass, and the quality of good pattern film is visually comparable to etch when installed on clean, level glass.